 Forex Risk Disclaimer

-"There is a very high degree of risk involved in trading securities.
+There is a very high degree of risk involved in trading securities.
 With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
-It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses."Learn more.
+It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.Read more on forex trading risks.

-Reviewed by Steven Hatzakis Steven Hatzakis is the Global Director of Research for ForexBrokers.com.
+Steven Hatzakis Steven Hatzakis is the Global Director of Research for ForexBrokers.com.
 Steven previously served as an Editor for Finance Magnates, where he authored over 1,000 published articles about the online finance industry.
-Over the past 19 years, Steven has held numerous positions within the international forex markets, from writing to consulting to serving as a registered commodity futures representative.
+Steven is an active fintech and crypto industry researcher and advises blockchain companies at the board level.
+Over the past 20 years, Steven has held numerous positions within the international forex markets, from writing to consulting to serving as a registered commodity futures representative.